Enaium/JimmerBuddy/README.md

 # JimmerBuddy

-A plugin that adds first-class support for Project Jimmer
+A powerful IntelliJ IDEA plugin that brings first-class support for [Project Jimmer](https://github.com/babyfish-ct/jimmer), enhancing Java and Kotlin development with advanced code generation, navigation, and productivity features.

+---

 ## Features

-### First-class Java or Kotlin development
+### Entity & DDL Support
+- Generate entities from database or DDL, with fine-grained selection of tables and columns.
+- Generate DDL from entities.
+- Jimmer Project Wizard for quick project setup.

+### Immutable & DTO Enhancements
-- Automatically generate `draft`, `fetcher`, `props` etc. class for Immutable.
+- Auto-generate `draft`, `fetcher`, `props`, and related classes for Immutables.
-- List all Immutables, DTOs and ErrorFamilies in the project.
+- List all Immutables, DTOs, and ErrorFamilies in your project.
-- Generate entity from database or ddl and choose which table or columns to generate.
-- Jimmer Project Wizard.
-- Inspection for immutable and prop such as `@Entity`, `@OneToOne`, `@OneToMany`, `@ManyToMany`, `@IdView`, `@Formula` etc.
+- Auto-generate `view`, `input`, `specification`, and more for DTOs.
+- DTO designer and visualization tools.
+- Structure view and navigation for DTOs and Immutables.
+- Syntax highlighting, checking, and native compiler checks for DTO files.
+- Format and organize DTO source code.

+### Navigation & Productivity
-- Navigate to immutable or prop such as `@OneToOne`, `@OneToMany`, `@ManyToMany`, `@IdView`, `@Formula` etc.
+- Navigate to Immutables, DTOs, and properties (e.g., `@OneToOne`, `@ManyToMany`, `@IdView`, `@Formula`).
-- Completion for `@OneToOne`, `@OneToMany`, `@ManyToMany`, `@IdView`, `@Formula` etc.
+- Completion and inspection for Jimmer annotations and properties.
-- Generate all set of Draft
-- DTO class member go to DTO file.
+- Postfix templates for common Jimmer patterns (Java & Kotlin).
+- Count and navigate DTO types and immutable inheritors.
 - Execute SQL to clipboard.
-- DTO type count and navigation.
-- Immutable inheritor count and navigation.
-- Provide some postfix template.
-- Generate DDL from Entity.

-### First-class DTO development

-- Automatically generate `view`, `input`, `specification` etc. class for DTO.
-- Syntax highlight.
-- Syntax check.
-- Native compiler check.
-- Navigation to `type`, `prop`, `import`, `annotation`, etc.
-- Completion `export`, `package`, `import`, `prop`, `macro`, `config` etc.
+### Automation & Quality
-- Automatically import for `export`, `implements`, `userProp` etc.
+- Automatic import management for DTOs (`export`, `implements`, `userProp`, etc.).
+- Auto-generation of sources on file changes (with debounce).
+- Error reporting and inspection for common issues.

+---

+## Installation

+1. **From JetBrains Marketplace:**
+   - Open IntelliJ IDEA.
+   - Go to `Settings` > `Plugins` > `Marketplace`.
+   - Search for `JimmerBuddy` and install.
+   - Restart the IDE if prompted.

+2. **From Source:**
+   - Clone this repository.
+   - Build the plugin using Gradle: `./gradlew build`
+   - Install the generated plugin ZIP via `Settings` > `Plugins` > `Install Plugin from Disk...`

+---

+## Usage

+- **Entity/DTO Generation:**
+  - Edit your Java, Kotlin, or DTO files.
+JimmerBuddy will auto-generate supporting code after a short delay.
+  - Use the context menu or project wizard for advanced generation options.
-- Format source.
+- **Navigation:**
+  - Use `Go to` actions or structure views to quickly jump between Immutables, DTOs, and their properties.
-- Structure view.
+- **Postfix Templates:**
-- Visualization to create DTO file.
+  - Type supported postfixes (e.g., `.findById`, `.deleteById`) and press Tab to expand.
-- DTO designer.
+- **Error Inspection:**
+  - Check the plugin log tool window for issues or errors.

+---

 ## FAQ

-### Why is the plugin not available
+**Q: Why is the plugin not available after installation?**

-- Please wait for the project to be indexed, then reopen the project
+- Wait for project indexing to complete, then reopen the project.

-### What time will the plugin generate draft, props, etc.?
+**Q: When does the plugin generate draft, props, etc.?**

-- When you change the Java or Kotlin source, then wait 2 seconds
+- When you change Java or Kotlin source files, generation occurs after a 2-second delay.

-### What time will the plugin generate the DTO view, input, etc.?
+**Q: When does the plugin generate DTO view, input, etc.?**

-- When you change the DTO source, then wait 2 seconds
+- When you change DTO source files, generation occurs after a 2-second delay.

+**Q: Why is generated source different from Jimmer's apt/ksp?**
+- Jimmer's apt/ksp will generate the full source during your project build.
+JimmerBuddy provides instant feedback and navigation during development.

-### Why does the plugin not generate source for Immutable and DTO
+**Q: Why is source not generated for Immutable and DTO?**

-- Please check the plugin log tool window on the bottom or the left bottom, then create an issue
+- Check the plugin log tool window for errors.
+If issues persist, please create an issue on GitHub.

-### Why generated source is not same as the Jimmer's apt/ksp

-Do not worry, the Jimmer's apt/ksp will generate full source when your project builds.
+---

+## Contributing

+Contributions are welcome!
+Please open issues or pull requests for bug fixes, features, or documentation improvements.

+---

+## License

+This project is licensed under the [Apache 2.0 License](LICENSE).